 Have you been charged with Child Molestation (ARS §13-1410) in Arizona?
 A conviction for child molestation may leave you facing decades in prison and lifelong consequences.
-If convicted, a mandatory punishments even after time served will include Registering as a Sex Offender and restrictions on who you can spend time with and where you live.
+If convicted, mandatory punishments even after time served will include Registering as a Sex Offender, restrictions on who you can spend time with and where you live.

 This article covers the following topics of what you need to know about child molestation and how you might defend against this charge.

 - What are the Arizona Laws against Child Molestation